NGSolve/mylittlengsolve/README.rst

    1_Basic/basic.rst

-The advanced section gives some more useful examples to browse threw.
+The advanced section gives some more useful examples to browse through.

 .. toctree::
    :caption: Advanced